 The College of Arts and Sciences is honored to induct the following exceptional alumni and emeriti faculty into the 2026 Alumni Hall of Fame.
-These individuals exemplify the foundational importance of an arts and sciences education and who have made significant contributions to their professions, their communities, and the University of Kentucky.
+These are individuals who exemplify the foundational importance of an arts and sciences education and who have made significant contributions to their professions, their communities, and the University of Kentucky.

 DISTINGUISHED ALUMNI AWARD